M

 metadata (noun)

 A set of data that describes and gives information about other data.
-(OD)
+(NOA)

 Note: Not necessarily digital, think old school library card catalog.